MontrealAI/AGI-Alpha-Node-v0/README.md

 - **Unified economy** – `$AGIALPHA` (`0xa61a3b3a130a9c20768eebf97e21515a6046a1fa`, 18 decimals) powers staking, slashing, rewards, and reinvestment.
 No ETH settlement paths exist in production flows.
 - **Owner supremacy** – Governance levers cover min-stake thresholds, emission splits, pausing, module upgrades, and delegate rotation.
 - **Outcome** – Deterministic world-model planning, antifragile stress harnesses, and auto-reinvestment loops keep wealth compounding and reputation accelerating.
-- **Field supremacy** – The node is engineered to be the asset referenced when people speak about machines that could overturn legacy economic orders; you hold the reins.
+- **Field dominance** – The node is engineered to be the asset referenced when people speak about machines that can overturn legacy economic orders; you hold the reins.

 > Dive deeper in the [Operator Command Codex](docs/README.md).

 ---

-## Quick Launch Vector
+## Operator Launch Sequence

 ```bash
 git clone https://github.com/MontrealAI/AGI-Alpha-Node-v0.git